Garrett Cooper Player Props: Marlins vs. White Sox

 White Sox Pitching Rankings

-- The White Sox's 4.63 team ERA ranks 23rd across all MLB pitching staffs.
+- The 9.3 strikeouts per nine innings put together by the White Sox pitching staff ranks sixth in MLB.

-- The White Sox give up the third-most home runs in baseball (90 total, 1.4 per game).
+- The White Sox have the 23rd-ranked team ERA across all league pitching staffs (4.59).

-- Kopech (3-5) gets the starting nod for the White Sox in his 13th start of the season.
-He's put together a 4.33 ERA in 68 2/3 innings pitched, with 79 strikeouts.
+- White Sox pitchers combine to allow 90 total home runs at a clip of 1.4 per game (third-most in the league).

 © 2023 Data Skrive.
 All rights reserved.